mclrc/traj-propagate/README.md

 that were included in the calculation.
 This kernel can be used with other SPICE integrated tools.
 The trajectories could be visualised using SPICE-Enhanced Cosmographia, for example.

-Note that the [CSPICE-library](https://naif.jpl.nasa.gov/naif/toolkit.html) needs to be installed on your system for this program to compile (see [these requirements](https://github.com/gregoirehenry/rust-spice))
+Note that the [CSPICE library](https://naif.jpl.nasa.gov/naif/toolkit.html) needs to be installed on your system for this program to compile (see [these requirements](https://github.com/gregoirehenry/rust-spice#requirements))

 ### Usage
 ```